seiferla/FiBo/docs/use_cases/UC_0_incomes_expenses/UC_0_incomes_expenses.md

 # 4 Preconditions

-## 4.1 Login
+## 4.1 Data

-The user has to be logged in to the system.
+The user must have created at least one valid cash flow

 # 5 Postconditions